 The first one is located indoors just outside The Leaf Cafe.
 It has a cute cubby house and other things to explore.
 It’s enclosed but not fully fenced.

-The other area is located outside, just near 18 grams and has a farmyard theme.
+The other area is located outside and has a farmyard theme.
 Again, a great play area for young kids and this one is fully enclosed.

 Grove Square – The Hills (previously Stockland Baulkham Hills)

 Stockland Baulkham Hills combined with Touched by Olivia to create a play space that’s pretty cool!
 It’s now also fully shaded – tick!
 It’s great for kids with big imaginations.
 It’s also got a cafe on each side and you can sit down in them and still supervise your kids.

 Located within the food hall it isn’t fully enclosed but has great equipment for young ones.